 Similarly to the Eero, Google has preferred to go the discrete, small form-factor route, so each of the three units (which are identical) features a cylindrical case, covered by a white finish (slightly glossy, so it may retain a few fingerprints) and with a narrow band cutting the case horizontally (for the LED light).

-Besides the minimalistic design and the small cases, the Google WiFi and the Eero 2nd Gen also have in common the single LED which has the role of showing the status of the device and to be a useful guide for the set up process.
+Besides the minimalist design and the small cases, the Google WiFi and the Eero 2nd Gen also have in common the single LED which has the role of showing the status of the device and to be a ‘useful’ guide for the set up process.
 As mentioned a while back, Google has added the LED in the narrow section which cuts through the device, while Eero has kept the LED light on the edge of the device.
-The LED of the Google WiFi will be a greenish-blue colour when everything is fine with the unit, but it will flash blue when it is downloading an update or when it’s ready for set up.
+The LED of the Google WiFi will be a greenish-blue color when everything is fine with the unit, but it will flash blue when it is downloading an update or when it’s ready for set up.

 Furthermore, solid blue indicates that the system is going back to the factory default settings, flashing amber means no Internet connection and flashing red indicates an error.
 The small LED light of the Eero will be solid white when the device is connected to the Internet, it will blink blue when it is broadcasting Bluetooth, it will be solid blue when the device is setting up, while blinking green indicates multiple errors and solid red shows that there is no Internet connection.

 I understand that these new WiFi systems value simplicity, so a single LED light which shows the status of the device by using various colors may seem the next natural step from the array of LED indicators of the traditional router, but, unfortunately, the system is far from intuitive and the user will most likely end up using the guide to understand what’s going on (AmpliFi HD and HD GE had a better system in place).